-There are two control pushbuttons on the right.
-One allows the operator to Protect or Lock the assigned output while the other allows the operator to select an individual Level(s) to be controlled or display the panel address.
+There are two control pushbuttons on the far right.
+One allows the operator to PROTECT or LOCK the selected output while the other allows the operator to select breakaway levels and to display the panel address.
+The remaining eight pushbuttons on the right are destination keys.

 This panel comes packaged in a standard 19 inch, one rack unit (1RU) chassis requiring only 1 1/2 inches of depth, making it suitable for tight locations.
-The unit is powered by a 7.5VDC Plug-in-the-Wall type power pack and communicates with the System Controller via a Standard RS485 Interface.
+The unit is powered by a 7.5 Vdc Plug-in-the-Wall type power pack and communicates with the System Controller via Standard RS485 Interface.